|AT A GLANCE||PRICING||HEADLINE|

 We frequently throw out the disclaimer about how every mattress will feel different to each person based on weight and over all body type because we want to make sure everyone reading our posts or watching our videos remembers that what we experience probably won’t be exactly what you will experience.

 Put simply, a heavier individual may find a certain bed to be soft, while a lighter individual will find that same bed to be firmer.
 This is because the lighter you are, the less you support you need and the less you compress the bed.
 It’s not a confusing concept, but it is something that’s easy to forget when you’re going through mattress reviews and everyone is telling you how a mattress feels.

 For heavier individuals, say 225lb+, you’ll want to look for a mattress that’s rated at least a medium firm and you’ll also want to pay attention to what kind of support layers are incorporated in the construction.
 You don’t want to get a mattress that you’ll sink right through.

 For petite individuals, say 110lb give or take, you can definitely get away with beds rated on the softer side, like medium-soft or even soft.
 But again, remember to think of what those ratings mean for you.
-For example, I (Kaite Kale here at the Slumber Yard) weigh under 100lb, so a medium bed actually feels quite firm for me.
+For example, our smallest team member here at the Slumber Yard) weighs around 100lb, so a medium bed actually feels quite firm to her.